Scarlet Memorial: Fieldwork and research

 Zheng Yi first visited Guangxi in 1968, when he was a Red Guard, and heard rumours of mass killings and cannibalism.
 He returned to do first-hand research in 1986, partly at the urging of his friend Liu Binyan, an investigative journalist.
 His initial talks with local officials and journalists led him to center his investigation on Wuxuan County, where the most intense factional fighting had taken place.
 Fighting had broken out in January 1968, but not until April, with the founding of the county Revolutionary Committee, did the victorious groups begin to take extreme revenge on their enemies.
 Zheng gathered testimony from witnesses and even from those who themselves had taken part in beatings, torture, and murder.
 He found ample proof of cannibalism.
 After a "beginning phase", in which organs were secretly taken from corpses, came a "heightening phase", in which it became gradually more acceptable to eat flesh, and then a "phase of massive madness", in which even those who had not been involved in the fighting took part.
 In July, after reports reached Premier Zhou Enlai, the People's Liberation Army was dispatched to end the violence.

 Official investigations then determined that more than 500 people had been killed in the six months of fighting.
 Further investigations in the 1980s reported that some 76 cases of cannibalism had taken place, but Zheng's informants told him that there actually had been at least 100 cases.
 They also told him that livers were the prime targets, then hearts, and that all flesh had been taken from more than a dozen corpses.
 In some cases organs were taken before the victim had died.
 Investigations in the 1980s sentenced 34 offenders to prison for two to fourteen years, but others received only administrative sanctions.
-These investigations gave the reform-era government an opportunity to suppress or eliminate "ultraleftists", but the results of the investigation were not to be made public, for fear that the image of the Party would be hurt if news leaked to Hong Kong.
+These investigations gave the reform and opening up–era government an opportunity to suppress or eliminate "ultraleftists", but the results of the investigation were not to be made public, for fear that the image of the Party would be hurt if news leaked to Hong Kong.

 Zheng blamed the savagery and cannibalism on "class struggle" and "revolutionary revenge", since members of the losing side were accused of being landlords, "bad elements", "rightists" or supporters of opposing officials.
 These explanations could not cover all acts of violence, however.
-A male teacher, for instance, accused a female student of being a counter-revolutionary because he had heard that a young woman's heart could cure heart disease, and a group of students ate the flesh of a teacher, among other incidents.
+A male teacher, for instance, accused a female student of being a counter-revolutionary because he had heard that eating a young woman's heart could cure heart disease, and a group of students ate the flesh of a teacher, among other incidents.